didpop/example-repo/README.md

 The canine chased the mouse

-The canine chased the mouse
+the canine chased the mouse

 The canine chased the mouse

 The are chased the mouse
 canine
-reporitory
+replacing that text
 The canine chased the mouse

 ----------------------------------------